edmondywen/wen2eat/README.md

 When a **user modifies their list of on-hand ingredients, that information is updated in our database**.
 This information will also be **associated with a specific user**.

 ### Search through data
-**Compares recipes to available ingredients to find ideal recipe ideas for food that is on hand**.
-Results will be filtered based on dietary restrictions.
+**Allow users to input dietary restrictions to filter recipe recommendations.**

 ### Unique Features
 1. Users can log in to keep track of their pantry.
-2. Users can input dietary restrictions to filter recipe recommendations.
+2. Compares recipes to available ingredients to find ideal recipe ideas for food that is on hand.
+Results will be filtered based on dietary restrictions.
 3. Users can select favorite recipes that they can view at any time.

 ## Setup